Investigators found the 'door plug' that blew off a Boeing 737 Max. Here's what it is

 "This design has been in use for a number of years and it's not proven to be problematic at all," Cox said.
 Door plugs are used on the Boeing 737-900ER, a predecessor of the Max planes, he said, as well as the Max series.

-The Alaska Airlines plane had just been delivered on October 31st, according to the NTSB.
-An auto-pressurization failure light had illuminated in the plane's cockpit three times in prior weeks, Homendy said.
+The Alaska Airlines plane had just been delivered on Oct.
+31, according to the NTSB.
+An auto-pressurizationfailure light had illuminated in the plane's cockpit three times in prior weeks, Homendy said.
 Alaska Airlines put a restriction in place that prevented the plane from flying over water to Hawaii, so that it could return more easily to an airport in case of emergency.

 What are investigators looking for?